 Themes: gentrification, belonging, memory, displacement

-See also: A Paean to the Mall at Elephant & Castle, the essay which inspired this piece.
+See also: A Paean to the Mall at Elephant & Castle

 A Paean to the Mall at Elephant & Castle

-A layered, sensory meditation on urban regeneration, nostalgia, and the politics of public space.
+A layered meditation on urban regeneration, nostalgia, and the politics of public space.

-Part love letter, part lament, this essay was written while living in South London.
-Elephant & Castle Mall, both fascinating and a relic of modernist planning, had become a place of layered community life.
-Field notes, historical fragments, and personal reflection contemplate the authentic use of urban space, and displacement by gentrification.
+Part love letter, part lament, written while living in South London.
+Field notes, historical fragments, and personal reflection explore authentic use of urban space, and the displacement that follows redevelopment.

 What makes a place worth keeping — and who gets to decide?